pagkly/Zed/Investopedia3/Ordinary Annuity.md

 ## How an Ordinary Annuity Works

 Examples of ordinary annuities are interest payments from bonds, which are generally made semiannually, and quarterly dividends from a stock that has maintained stable payout levels for years.
-The [present value](https://www.investopedia.com/terms/p/presentvalue.asp) of an ordinary annuity is largely dependent on the prevailing interest rate.
+The [[present value]](https://www.investopedia.com/terms/p/presentvalue.asp) of an ordinary annuity is largely dependent on the prevailing interest rate.

-Because of the [time value of money](https://www.investopedia.com/terms/t/timevalueofmoney.asp), rising interest rates reduce the present value of an ordinary annuity, while declining interest rates increase its present value.
-This is because the value of the annuity is [based on the return your money could earn elsewhere](https://www.investopedia.com/articles/03/082703.asp).
+Because of the [[time value of money]](https://www.investopedia.com/terms/t/timevalueofmoney.asp), rising interest rates reduce the present value of an ordinary annuity, while declining interest rates increase its present value.
+This is because the value of the annuity is [[based on the return your money could earn elsewhere]](https://www.investopedia.com/articles/03/082703.asp).
 If you can get a higher interest rate somewhere else, the value of the annuity in question goes down.

 ## Present Value of an Ordinary Annuity Example